FourthState/plasma-mvp-sidechain/README.md

 Run `plasmad init` via command line to start an instance of a plasma node with a connection to a tendermint validator.

-Run `plasmad start' via command line to begin running the plasma node.
+Run `plasmad start` via command line to begin running the plasma node.
 You should see empty blocks being proposed and committed.

 Plasma Light Client: